-Underwear must not be visible at the neckline, the sleeve or the waist, with the exception of students in ELC to Year 2 who may wear a plain white long-sleeved shirt or skivvy under their formal uniform or sport shirt in winter.
+Underwear must not be visible at the neckline, the sleeve or the waist, with the exception of students in ELC who may wear a plain white long-sleeved shirt or skivvy under their formal uniform or sport shirt in winter.
 A plain white singlet may be worn in summer or a plain white V-neck T-shirt may be worn in winter.
 Coloured T-shirts or T-shirts with designs on them must not be worn as underwear.
 Girls must not wear coloured underwear that is visible through their blouse.

 The Norwest Christian College Winter Season begins at Mothers’ Day (May) and ends at Fathers’ Day (September).
 Students must wear winter uniform between these dates.
 Boys and girls may wear their blazer outside of these times as an optional item.

 Year 6 Shirt